NTIA/NRMetricFramework/documentation/DatasetStructure.md

 Field Name | Description
 --- | ---
-test	|The name of the test
-path|	The absolute file path to the directory that contains the media in this dataset (images or videos) media | Vector of media structs, one for each media in the directory (see Table 2) is_mos|	Boolean flag stating whether mean opinion scores (MOS) are available for the dataset
+dataset_name	|The name of the dataset path|	The absolute file path to the directory that contains the media in this dataset (images or videos) media | Vector of media structs, one for each media in the directory (see Table 2) is_mos|	Boolean flag stating whether mean opinion scores (MOS) are available for the dataset